samuel-santos91/expense-organizer/README.md

 # expense-organizer
-## Application that list all your expenses
+## Application that list all your expense

 ### List your expenses and filter by year (the charts show proportionally the expenses of each month) <br>